 The circular saw track consists of 2 main parts – the base, and the guiding rails.

 The base is made of birch plywood, and the guide rails are from aluminum L angles.
+Plywood is a great material for making woodworking jigs.
+It is strong, durable, and doesn’t warp easily.
 All the material is easily available in a local store.
-The overall dimensions are 70cm x 33,5cm.
+The overall dimensions are 700cm x 335 mm.

 NOTE: The circular saw track is designed for a Makita Circular Saw.
 Similarly, it can also be made for other types of circular saws.